btphan95/resnet-flask/README.md

-# resnet50-tensorflow
+# resnet50 on flask
- ResNet50 on TensorFlow, served on the Starlette web framework
+ a resnet implementation written in tensorflow, served on flask